 Gosnold was no unlettered workingman come to spend the warm weather months fishing or fur trading.
 He was an English lawyer who managed to get backing to found a year-round colony in North America.
-He would try and fail on Cape Cod in 1602, but the impact of his voyage is felt today.
+He would try and fail on Cape Cod in 1602, but his voyage had an impact still felt today.

 Some historians argue that Bartholomew Gosnold prevented Spain from settling Atlantic coast, allowing the British to establish colonies instead.
 Dana Huntley in British Heritage argues Bartholomew Gosnold,

 ...perhaps more than any other single individual is responsible for the establishment of British North America, a man who history ought to have recognized in one sense as at least the Founding Grandfather of these fair colonies.

 Gosnold was to the manor born in 1571 in Suffolk, England.
 He graduated from the University of Cambridge and studied law in London.
 But instead of following the law, he grew fascinated by the sea and by stories of New World exploration.

 John and Sebastian Cabot made landfall in Maine or the Canadian Maritimes in 1497.
 Giovanni Verrazzano sailed the Maine coast in 1524.
 Estevan Gomez became the first European tourist in Bangor in 1525.